-- Install the indoor and outdoor units, cables and wires at least 1m (3.2') from televisions or radios to prevent static or image distortion.
-Depending on the appliances, a 1m (3.2') distance may not be sufficient. - If the indoor unit is installed on a metal part of the building, it must be grounded.
+- Install the indoor and outdoor units, cables, and wires at least 1m (3.2') from televisions and radios to prevent static or image distortion.
+Depending on the appliances, a 1m (3.2') distance may not be sufficient. - If the indoor unit is installed on metal, it must be electrically grounded.